nietakipawel/crossplane-claim/README.md

 autonumber
     Developer-->>Git: Create a repository from template and trigger CI Git-->>Flux: Register repo as a Source
-    Flux-->>Flux: Creaate base Kustomization from the template folder Flux-->>Crossplane: Push base claims to the cluster Crossplane-->>Cloud Resources: Build base Infrastructure with Crossplane Cloud Resources-->>Developer: Consume cloud resources
+    Flux-->>Flux: Create base Kustomization from the template folder Flux-->>Crossplane: Push base claims to the cluster Crossplane-->>Cloud Resources: Build base Infrastructure with Crossplane Cloud Resources-->>Developer: Consume cloud resources